 However, there is more to discover in the city than just the iconic Ljubljana sights – so you will want to plan your route of where to go in Ljubljana in advance of your trip.
 We’ve made it easy to see all the top sights in Ljubljana in one day with our list of 17 Ljubljana Sights – all labeled on a helpful map!

 11AM – Ljubljananjam Food Tour

+Eating Slovenian cuisine is a necessity when visiting Ljubljana!
 The motto at Ljubljananjam is ‘Eat like a local, with a local,’ and that’s exactly how Iva runs her culinary tours.
-The small tours – max 6 people – are personalized and guided by a local (usually Iva!) to the best eateries in town.
+The small tours – max 6 people – are personalized and guided by a local to the best eateries in town.
 This food tour is a must-do in Ljubljana!

 2PM – Nature in Ljubljana

 There is no better place to go after a big Slovenian lunch than one of the Ljubljana parks.
 And, it just so happens that spending time in the city parks is one of the top Ljubljana, Slovenia things to do!